wjin/wjin.github.io/_posts/2014-08-13-redis-internal-data-structure--sds.md

 }
 ```

-**Note**: sdesnewlen always returns the **real string content** to user, not including sds header.
+**Note**: sdsnewlen always returns the **real string content** to user, not including sds header.
 Actually, so do all other APIs.
 So it does not break the API use.

 According to above implementation, it is easy to get string length and extra available buffer size in O(1) time.